Nicklaus Children's Hospital: History

 In the 1940s, the Miami chapter #33 of Variety, the Children's Charity was founded.
 Its goal was to help indigent children.
 Variety joined forces with a new hospital that was being built outside Coral Gables that was in need of financial assistance.
 Variety Children's Hospital opened its doors on March 20, 1950, just as the polio epidemic was encompassing the United States.
 Variety Children's Hospital was soon deemed the southern center for persons suffering from polio.
 In 1983, the hospital was renamed Miami Children's Hospital.
 The non-profit, freestanding hospital is internationally recognized for outstanding medical care, research and innovation.
 In 2015, the hospital was named Nicklaus Children's Hospital after a generous pledge from golf icon Jack Nicklaus and his wife Barbara and their Nicklaus Children's Health Care Foundation.

 When Hurricane Katrina first hit New Orleans in August 2005, Nicklaus Children's Hospital (along with other hospitals) sent helicopters to Tulane Medical Center, Ochsner, and CHNOLA in order to help evacuate pediatric patients from the hospital.

 About

-Nicklaus Children's is home to the largest pediatric teaching program in the southeastern United States and has been designated an American Nurses Credentialing Center (ANCC) Magnet facility.
-Nicklaus Children's Hospital is Florida's only freestanding pediatric trauma center.
+Founded in 1950 by Variety Clubs International, Nicklaus Children’s Hospital is South Florida’s only licensed specialty hospital exclusively for children, with approximately 800 attending physicians, including more than 500 pediatric sub specialists.
+The 325-bed hospital, known as Miami Children’s Hospital from 1983 through 2014, is renowned for excellence in all aspects of pediatric medicine with many specialty programs routinely ranked among the best in the nation by U.S. News & World Report since 2008.
+The hospital is also home to the largest pediatric teaching program in the southeastern United States and since 2003 has been designated an American Nurses Credentialing Center (ANCC) Magnet facility, the nursing profession’s most prestigious institutional honor.